Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Conditions for frequency security: N regions

 \section{Conditions for frequency security: \textit{N} regions}

-It has been demonstrated in Section \ref{Freq_i_N_area} that the post-fault frequency evolution in an $N$-region system is that of the COI plus certain inter-area oscillations: Which is a generalisation of the two-region case described by eq.~(\ref{frequency_region_i}).
-Since the post-fault frequency evolution in any region of an $N$-region system also behaves as the COI frequency plus some oscillations, the same principles and procedures discussed in Section~\ref{Conditions2Region} to obtain RoCoF and nadir constraints for a two-region system can be directly applied to the more general $N$-region case.
+It has been demonstrated in Section \ref{Freq_i_N_area} that the post-fault frequency evolution in any region of an $N$-region system is that of the COI plus certain inter-area oscillations, as described by eq.~(\ref{SolutionFreq_N_areas}).
+Since (\ref{SolutionFreq_N_areas}) is a generalisation of the two-region case described by eq.~(\ref{SolutionFreq_2areas}), which also behaves as the COI frequency plus some oscillations, the same principles and procedures discussed in Section~\ref{Conditions2Region} to obtain RoCoF and nadir constraints for a two-region system can be directly applied to the general $N$-region case.